nicholasrodriguez/tf-lab-esx/README.md

 When you create a new configuration — or check out an existing configuration from version control — you need to initialize the directory with `terraform init`.

-Initializing a configuration directory downloads and installs the providers defined in the configuration, which in this case is the aws provider.
+Initializing a configuration directory downloads and installs the providers defined in the configuration.

 ## Format and validate the configuration